Operator

 - One-on-one video call interviews

-- Open-ended questions to encourage detailed feedback
+- Open-ended questions

-- Live walkthroughs of the tools to observe agent workflows
+- Live walkthroughs of real workflows

 Insights